nCompass-tech/cleaner_transcription_example/README.md

 `pip install asyncio websockets wave deepgram-sdk`

 ## Running Instructions
-Edit the run.sh file provided to add your Deepgram API Key and your nCompass API Key.
+Edit the run.sh file provided to set the following arguments.

 ## Arguments:
 - `wav_file`:         Input file to be denoised and transcribed. mp3 and wav are valid file types